-We have recently carried out a detailed survey of the impact of Covid-19 on PR freelancers, with market researchers Intuit Research
+We have recently carried out a detailed survey of the impact of Covid-19 on Freelance PR professionals, with market researchers Intuit Research

 The results are very sobering: